antor44/TouchePro/README.md

 # Touche Pro
 Touche Pro, a MSX Basic Game.

-New remastered version by antor44, based on Esgrima by Antonio Millan - Abandonware
+New remastered version by antor44, based on Esgrima by Antonio Millan (Abandonware).

-Meteor a free MSX Basic game, developed with default Basic, no assembly.
+Meteor is a free MSX Basic game, developed with default Basic, no assembly.

-How to play: Two players game, controlled with joysticks.
+How to play: Two players game controlled with joysticks.
 You must touch the opposite 5 times, avoiding outs (max 3).

 Repository for downloads: